danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 But, How PostgreSQL knows how the selectivity for a value??
 The answer is simple: **statistics**

-Statistics is complex topic that will be covered in another post, but I will introduce the concept here to complete the explanation of the tipping point.
+Statistics is a complex topic that will be covered in another post, but I will introduce the concept here using a basic example to complete the explanation of the tipping point.

 To get the statistics for column *active* in table *customer*, run:

 ```sql
 SELECT attname, inherited,most_common_vals, most_common_freqs